Thomas Mair has been charged with the murder of British MP Jo Cox

 “I and Jo’s friends and family are going to work every moment of our lives to love and nurture our kids and to fight against the hate that killed Jo.”

-Crowds gathered for vigils in Birstall and in London's Parliament Square to pay tribute to Cox.
+Vigils were held in Birstall and in Parliament Square, London, as people gathered to pay tribute to the slain politician.

 Tributes from abroad